ringos/sentiment-review-summary/README.md

 - /param/config_toy.py is just an example config file.
 You may create your own config file.

 ### Cite
-If you find our code useful, please consider cite our paper:
+If you find our code useful, please consider citing our paper:
 ```
 @inproceedings{yang-etal-2020-making,
     author    = {Sen Yang and